Passive aggression is one of the four modes of communication, comprising:

 Passive aggressiveness in relationships can lead to vicious circles and breakups.

-The effect can be similar to gaslighting, as we saw some cheating partners using it in their relationship.
+The effect can be similar to gaslighting, as we saw some cheating partners using it in their relationships.

-As a matter of fact, most of the times the passive aggressive is as much of a victim.
+As a matter of fact, most of the time the passive-aggressive is as much of a victim.

 He often suffers in silence indeed, under the belief that he is the one being unfairly treated.
 He builds up resentment inside because he has no other safety valve to vent and doesn’t have the strength and skills to stand up for himself.

-It’s not uncommon for passive aggressive to wish ill fate on their mostly made “enemies”.
-Or to imagine of assaulting them.
+It’s not uncommon for passive-aggressive to wish ill fate on their mostly made “enemies”.
+Or to imagine assaulting them.